Boemer History, Family Crest & Coats of Arms

 Early Origins of the Boemer family

-Prussia, where the name Boemer made a great early contribution to the feudal society of early Europe.
+The surname Boemer was first found in Prussia, where the name Boemer made a great early contribution to the feudal society of early Europe.
 The name Bohmer became prominent in local affairs and branched into many houses where family members played important roles in the savage tribal and national conflicts which resulted as each group sought to maximize its power and status in an ever changing territorial profile.

 Early History of the Boemer family